StanfordGeospatialCenter/SGC-3-Things/README.md

 # SGC-Quickstart

- 3 things you can do to jumpstart your use of spatial data in your research and teaching at Stanford.
+ 3 things you can do to jumpstart your use of spatial data in your research and teaching at Stanford (plus more if we have time!).

 ## https://earthworks.stanford.edu

 * Basic search
-* Types of data in Earthworks
+* Using Facets
+  * Data Type
+  *
 * Downloads
 * Code Snippets Example [https://earthworks.stanford.edu/catalog/nyu-2451-34156]
 * Cut&Paste to [Google Colab notebook](https://colab.research.google.com)